slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - process of asking 3 whys is a row -> the first why is easy to answer
 - failing business -> fire 60% top managers (ricardo semler)
 - disney salvation: create a clear, simple vision -> deleverage | Make long-term bets. | Make fearless acquisitions on the edge.
-- zona genius: only 3 things I'm allowed to do in my business, the things that really serve us and we good at it top 5 list you do, the rest is avoid at all cost list. genius area / excellence area / competence area / incompetence area
+- zona genius: only 3 things I’m allowed to do in my business, the things that really serve us and we good at it top 5 list you do, the rest is avoid at all cost list. genius area / excellence area / competence area / incompetence area
 - designers aren’t wired to play it safe.
 They’re wired to take risks and companies are risk-averse.
 -->